lalrpop/lalrpop/doc/src/lexer_tutorial/004_external_lib.md

 ## The AST

-As an example, we will use this AST in our grammar:
+We will use the following abstract syntax tree (AST) as a representation of our expressions:

 ```rust
 #[derive(Clone, Debug, PartialEq)]